 Ham and Cheese Sliders are so full of flavor and very popular for potlucks.
-These little sandwiches are made with yummy Hawaiian rolls, deli ham and Swiss cheese, with a sauce topping that takes the flavor over the top!
+These little sandwiches are made with tasty Hawaiian rolls, deli ham and Swiss cheese, with a sauce topping that takes the flavor over the top!
 These little Hawaiian Ham and Cheese sammies are super easy to make in a casserole dish!
 Keep reading to learn how to make them!

-Ham & Swiss Cheese Sliders
+The Best Ham & Swiss Cheese Sliders

 Out of all of the hundreds of potluck recipes out there, this one is in my top 5 favorites.